soulwing/pinject/README.md

 #### Placing `beans.properties` Resources on the Classpath

-The built-in property resolution takes advantage of the fully-qualified inject point names that are used as the default property names wherever `@Property` is applied, allowing properties to be assembled in `beans.properties` file at any level of the package hierarchy that makes sense for your needs.
+The built-in property resolution takes advantage of the fully-qualified injection point names that are used as the default property names wherever `@Property` is applied, allowing properties to be assembled in `beans.properties` file at any level of the package hierarchy that makes sense for your needs.
 The following example illustrates the concept.